binaryage/blog/_posts/2010-07-28-localized-totalfinder-keeps-crashing.md

     <div class="download-note">The full changelog: <a href="http://totalfinder.binaryage.com/changelog.html">http://totalfinder.binaryage.com/changelog.html</a></div>
 </div>

 I'm sorry for the inconvenience.
-The bug has been fixed since 0.9.7.
+The bug has been fixed from 0.9.7.